shahilsah506/Hacktoberfest-2022/README.md

 - You can upload your Projects (Or create a new file for it)
 - Commit your changes
 - Make a pull request and that's all
+- And finally wait for the maintainer to edit

 ## I'll make sure to merge it❤